Antyle/Antyle/README.md

   <img src="https://github-readme-streak-stats.herokuapp.com/?user=Antyle&theme=tokyonight&hide_border=true" width="41.5%"/>
 </p>

-*Former Owner at HAISDIP/Satais, AlexSMP, AlertScam, KilleadSMP and Frostia*
 <h3 align="center">I try to use the less AI possible for my projects, when i use AI, i'll mark it.</h3>
 <h4 align="center">I only use AI for debugging a thing that i really don't know why/how to fix it.</h4>